 Above all, people with high blood pressure should consume low amounts of sodium.

 According to the American Heart Association, the maximum safe dose of sodium is 2,300 mg a day.
-This amount of sodium is in 1 tsp of salt!
+This amount of sodium is found in a tsp of salt!
 But, people with high blood pressure should limit sodium intake to 1,000 mg a day.

-People with high blood pressure can eat watermelon, as it’s particularly low in sodium.
-It has only 1 mg of sodium per 100g.
+People with high blood pressure can eat watermelon, as it has only 1 mg of sodium per 100g.
 A cup contains 1.5 mg, while a large slice of watermelon contains only 2.9 mg of sodium.

 Watermelon may help lose weight

 Furthermore, watermelon is good for preventing hypertension, as it could help you lose weight.
-After all, obesity is a key risk factor for high blood pressure.
+Obesity is a key risk factor for high blood pressure.

 According to a study, watermelon consumption significantly decreased body weight, body mass index (BMI), waist-to-hip ratio, and systolic blood pressure!

-How much watermelon should I eat to reduce high blood pressure?
+How much watermelon should I eat a day to lower high blood pressure naturally?

-As a rule of thumb, most people could consume 2 cups of watermelon a day, as part of a healthy, well-balanced diet.
+As a rule of thumb, most people could consume 2 cups of watermelon a day, as part of a healthy, well-balanced diet in order to lower high blood pressure.